joakim/bismark/extras.md

 Bismark renderers can be extended by sub-renderers to provide additonal features.

-Enclosing a section of text in square brackets `[ … ]` tagged with the name of an extension, will cause it to be rendered by that extension.
+Enclosing a section of text in square brackets `[…]` prefixed with the name of an extension, will cause it to be rendered by that extension.

 Which renderers are supported depend on the environment.
 If a renderer is not supported, the contents should be rendered as usual.
-(Note how the image will fall back to a link in the example below.)
+Note how the image will fall back to a link in the first example.

+#### Examples

+<sup>Some examples require certain Markdown extensions to render correctly.</sup>

+An image within a spoiler alert:

 	[spoiler
 	  [image <A happy little quokka holding a twig https://i.imgur.com/KLsmqqR.jpeg>]